NosytLabs/presearch-search-api-mcp/README.md

 ```

 ### 2. `presearch_scrape_content`
 Scrape a URL and convert content to markdown or HTML format using Puppeteer.
+Supports multiple output formats for flexible content processing.

 **Parameters:**
 - `url` (string, required): The URL to scrape and convert
 - `format` (string, optional): Output format - "markdown" (default), "html", or "both"
-- `waitTime` (number, optional): Page load wait time in milliseconds (default: 3000)
+- `waitTime` (number, optional): Time to wait for page load in milliseconds (default: 3000)

 **Example:**
 ```json